Disable macOS .DS_Store file creation on network volumes to stop Finder metadata leakage on shared file systems

-macOS endpoint (workstation or server)
+macOS endpoint (workstation or server) managed by the Automox agent

 Consider Worklets your easy button

 A Worklet is an automation script, written in Bash or PowerShell, designed for seamless execution on endpoints – at scale – within the Automox platform.
-Worklet automation scripts perform configuration, remediation, and the installation or removal of applications and settings across Windows, macOS, and Linux.
+Worklets deploy named-CVE mitigations within hours of disclosure, perform configuration, remediation, and install or remove applications and settings across Windows, macOS, and Linux.

 AUTOMOX + WORKLETS™